-- To appreciate that the Torah contains 613 Mitzvot in total (248- positive laws +365 negative laws) no person can keep all the Mitzvot as they are gender based, Israel based, and time based - Knows the main characters and their roles in the story of Rut - Knows the names of the five Megillot and when each are read. - Knows the difference between Shavuot in Eretz Yisrael and Shavuot in Chutz La'aretz.
+- To appreciate that the Torah contains 613 Mitzvot in total (248- positive laws +365 negative laws). - Knows the main characters and their roles in the story of Rut - Knows the names of the five Megillot and when each are read - Knows the difference between Shavuot in Eretz Yisrael and Shavuot in Chutz La'aretz.

-Parasha:
+∺ Parasha:

-- Kedoshim: To understand how important honesty is in Judaism - Emor: To understand why it is important to be sensitive to the needy - Behar: Valuing family possessions - Bechukotai: Everything that happens is for the best - Bamidbar: to understand why Hashem counted the people of Israel and the meaning of humility.
+- Acherai Mot/Kedoshim: To understand how important honesty is in Judaism - Emor: To understand why it is important to be sensitive to the needy - Behar/Bechukotai: Everything that happens is for the best